fshowalter/franksmovielog.com-old/content/reviews/0004-the-black-watch-1929.md

 venue_notes: Unknown 1080p
 ---

-John Ford's first talkie is a espionage adventure shackled with the worst dialog I've heard in a Ford film.
-Loy--carrying over her typcasting from silents as a an exotic vamp--gets the worst of it, with her lines full of inexplicable "thees' and "thous" delivered with her eyes half closed.
-For his part, Ford's heart seems to be in the bookend story of the titlar regiment heading to World War I France, not the Kipling-esque yarn involving crystal balls and femme fatales.
+John Ford's first talkie is a espionage adventure torpedoed by some of the worst dialog scenes I've ever seen.
+Myrna Loy--carrying over her (miss)casting from silents as a an exotic vamp--gets the worst of it, enduring lines full of inexplicable "thees' and "thous" delivered with her eyes half closed.
+I don't blame Ford, the studio insisted the dialog scenes be "staged by" Lumsden Hare, a dialog director.

+Said Ford:

+> That was another picture they changed after I'd gone.
+Winfield Sheehan was in charge of production then, and he said there weren't enough love scenes in it.
+He thought Lumsden Hare was a great British actor--he wasn't, but he impressed Sheehan--so he got Hare to direct some love scenes between McLaglen and Myrna Loy.
+And they were really horrible--long, talky things, had nothing to do with the story--and completely screwed it up.
+I wanted to vomit when I saw them. [^1]

+[^1]: Peter Bogdanovich. *John Ford* (United Kingdom: Studio Vista, 1967), 50.